 In accordance with 42 CFR 438.230, the Contractor is accountable for any functions and responsibilities that are delegated to a subcontractor and is responsible for the performance of any obligations that may result from the Contract.
 Subcontractor agreements do not terminate the legal responsibility of the Contractor to the State to ensure that all activities under the Contract are carried out.
 Prior to delegation, the Contractor shall evaluate the prospective subcontractor's ability to perform the activities to be delegated.
-All subcontracts must be supported by a written agreement that specifies the activities and reporting responsibilities delegated to the subcontractor's performance is inadequate.
+All subcontracts must be supported by a written agreement that specifies the activities and reporting responsibilities delegated to the subcontractor and provides for revoking delegation or imposing other sanctions if the subcontractor's performance is inadequate.
 The Contractor shall also ensure all written subcontracts meet the requirements of 42 CFR 434.6 and shall incorporate by reference the applicable terms and conditions of the Contract.
-In accordance with IC 12-15-30-5, subcontracts, including provider agreements, cannot extend beyond the term of the Contract is re-awarded by subsequent procurement.
+In accordance with IC 12-15-30-5, subcontracts, including provider agreements, cannot extend beyond the term of the Contract between the Contractor and the State but may automatically renew consistent if the Contract is re-awarded by subsequent procurement.
 A reference to this provision and its requirements must be included in all provider agreements and subcontracts.